A Brief History of Curly Hair – 100 Years of Getting in Formation

 Present Day – The Natural Hair Movement 2.0

-In 2019 it’s cool to be woke.
+It’s cool to be woke.
 Activism and awareness has crept into more areas of our lives and we’re embracing individuality more and more.
 Coupled with an increase in knowledge about curly hair we’re entering an exciting phase for curl innovation.

 HH: “Social media has provided more diverse role models who have formed networks of like-minded followers.
 Where once we relied on friends and family for hair advice, now people look online for tutorials and product recommendations.
 From insight into The Curly Girl Method to easy access to products no matter where you are in the world, it’s perhaps easier than ever to maintain and embrace curls.
 And as diversity continues to move from a trend to a way of life – finally – the impact isn’t going unnoticed by brands, who are now launching more inclusive product ranges.”